isaureCdB/ProtNAff/README.md

 Installation instructions are [here](./INSTALLATION.md)

-**In addition, you can run the ProtNAff filtering and clustering web server by clicking [here](https://colab.research.google.com/github/isaureCdB/ProtNAff/blob/master/filtering-clustering.ipynb).**
+**Alternatively, you can run the ProtNAff filtering and clustering web server by clicking [here](https://colab.research.google.com/github/isaureCdB/ProtNAff/blob/master/filtering-clustering.ipynb).**

 --------------------------------------------------------------------------
 ### Testing and Examples